Skip to main content

 Hormonal Signaling Fundamentals

-The operates through intricate feedback loops, much like a sophisticated thermostat system.
+The endocrine system operates through intricate feedback loops, much like a sophisticated thermostat system.
 When a hormone level drops, the brain’s hypothalamus and pituitary gland often signal the relevant endocrine gland to produce more.
 Conversely, high levels can suppress further production.
 Oral hormone medications introduce external signals into this finely tuned system.

 The method of administration matters significantly.
 Oral medications, unlike injections or transdermal applications, are subject to the first-pass metabolism effect in the liver.
 This means a substantial portion of the medication is metabolized before it reaches systemic circulation, potentially reducing its bioavailability.